 The terms of some of our long-term debt contain provisions that would trigger a requirement for early repayment.
 The principal and interest under these obligations may be accelerated if there is a default, including defaults triggered by failure to comply with financial covenants and cross defaults triggered under our other debt obligations.
-We believe we were in compliance with the covenants under our debt obligations at December 31, 2020.
-For further information about our short- and long-term debt obligations as of December 31, 2020, see Note 11 of the notes to our financial statements.
+We believe we were in compliance with the covenants under our debt obligations at December 31, 2022.
+For further information about our shortand long-term debt obligations as of December 31, 2022, including their interest rate and currency structure, see Note 12 of the notes to our financial statements.

-As of December 31, 2020, we have entered into eight agreements to guarantee the payment obligations in the aggregate amount of US\$1.2 billion of our subsidiary LG Display Vietnam Haiphong Co., Ltd. under credit facilities and payables facilities with various financial institutions, including BNP Paribas, Sumitomo Mitsui Banking Corporation, Standard Chartered Bank, Citibank, Export-Import Bank of Korea and Bank of Australia and New Zealand, among other lenders.
+As of December 31, 2022, we have entered into six agreements to guarantee the payment obligations in the aggregate amount of US\$1,407 million of our subsidiary LG Display Vietnam Haiphong Co., Ltd. under credit facilities and payables facilities with various financial institutions, including Sumitomo Mitsui Banking Corporation, Standard Chartered Bank, Citibank, Export-Import Bank of Korea and Bank of Australia and New Zealand, among other lenders.